 The Kingdom of Swaziland is a landlocked country, almost entirely contained within the northeast corner of South Africa.
-It faces numerous challenges including poverty, chronic food insecurity and HIV/AIDS, and was severely affected by two years of drought caused by the recent El Niño phenomenon.
+It faces numerous challenges including poverty, chronic food insecurity and HIV/AIDS.

-With a population of 1.1 million people, Swaziland ranks 150 out of 188 in the 2015 Human Development Index.
+With a population of 1.1 million people, 52 percent of whom are under the age of 20, Swaziland ranks 148 out of 188 in the 2016 Human Development Index.
 Despite its status as a lower middle-income country, 63 percent of Swazis live below the national poverty line.

 Swaziland has a high prevalence of HIV, affecting 26 percent of the population between the ages of 15 and 49.
-Life expectancy is 49 years and 45 percent of children are orphaned or vulnerable.
-Chronic malnutrition is a major concern: stunting affects 26 percent of children under 5 years.
+Life expectancy is 49 years, and 45 percent of children are orphaned or vulnerable.
+Chronic malnutrition is a major concern, though the situation is improving.
+Stunting currently affects 26 percent of children under 5 years, down from 31 percent in 2010.
 In the same age group, 2 percent suffer from wasting and 6 percent are underweight.
-The Cost of Hunger in Swaziland report found that 3 percent of Gross Domestic Product (GDP) is lost annually to child malnutrition.
+The Cost of Hunger in Swaziland study found that 3 percent of Gross Domestic Product (GDP) is lost annually to child malnutrition.

 Swaziland is ranked 128 out of 188 countries in the Gender Inequality Index.
 Factors contributing to increased vulnerability among women and girls include poor access to income-generating opportunities and social services; and gender-based violence.